marklauter/plumber/README.md

 First, we define the middleware class, which receives the next middleware delegate in the pipeline in its constructor.
 The middleware is responsible for invoking the `next` delegate.
 You will short-circuit the pipeline if you don't invoke the `next` delegate.
 An example short-circuit scenario might be a request validation middleware that returns an error response if the request is invalid.
-The middleware is also responsible for short-circuiting when the pipeline is explicitly canceled via the `context.CancelationToken`.
+The middleware is also responsible for short-circuiting when the pipeline is explicitly canceled via the `context.CancellationToken`.

 Constructor-based dependency injection is supported for middleware implementations, with the condition that the `next` delegate must be the first argument in the constructor.